Preventing Skimming Attacks and Enabling PCI DSS Compliance

 June 21st, 2022 | By John Elliott | 5 min read

 E-commerce skimming, also known as form-jacking or Magecart attacks, represents the majority of criminal attacks against payment card data.
-They are simple to do and are hidden from the merchant or retailer, and the cardholder.
-It is for this reason that the newest version of PCI DSS now contains requirements aimed at preventing and detecting these types of attacks.
+They are simple to do and are hidden from the merchant or retailer and the cardholder.

 In this blog post, let’s look at these attacks and the steps toward prevention.

-The criminal can either place their malicious script in any JavaScript loaded from the company’s own web servers, or they can insert their malicious script into the supply chain of any JavaScript that is loaded into the consumer browser from a third party or even a fourth party.
-Therefore the attack surface an e-commerce company has to manage is any JavaScript that is loaded into their web pages - whether that is from their own web servers or from any third parties.
+The criminal can either place their malicious script in any JavaScript loaded from the company’s web servers, or they can insert their malicious script into the supply chain of any JavaScript that is loaded into the consumer browser from a third party or even a fourth party.
+The attack surfaces an e-commerce company has to manage is any JavaScript that is loaded into their web pages, whether that is from their web servers or any third parties.

 The new requirements in PCI DSS

-The latest version of PCI DSS (v4.0) contains two new requirements to protect against, and to detect, these E-commerce skimming attacks.
+The latest version of PCI DSS (v4) contains two new requirements to protect against and detect these E-commerce skimming attacks.

 The first of these requirements (6.4.3) aims to prevent these attacks by limiting and managing the attack surface by ensuring that organizations: